williamcuesta/weatherapi/README.md

 docker --version

 ## We have some data for use with test and also have like general information.
+This will be only for reference.
 ```
 GET /weather?city=$City&country=$Country&
 Response: {